(Read time: 2 mins)

 Working in housing has been great, it is a sector that has such variety and the experience you gain in any role can transfer.
 During my career I have been able to get a few qualifications; a HNC in Housing Policy and Practice and I recently completed my CIH Level 4 in Housing.
 I love the fact that working in housing allows you to work closely with other agencies which means you can then learn from each other as well as helping each other out.

 I think if you want a job that is completely varied and allows personal development then housing is definitely the way to go.
-It allows you to gain valuable experience across the board to develop skills that are easily transferrable into a vast number of roles, don’t just think about joining a housing association, do it and won’t look back.
+It allows you to gain valuable experience across the board to develop skills that are easily transferrable into a vast number of roles, don’t just think about joining a housing association, do it and you won’t look back.

 Ceri Carter, Community Safety Officer at Melin Homes